Non-integrable dimers: Universal fluctuations of tilted height profiles: Finite size corrections and bounds on

 On the other hand, by suitably taking into account cancellations between the two terms in the right side of \eqref{R4barV}, one can find an improved bound on $\mathcal R\bar V_4^{(h)}$, which we now discuss.

 {\bf 1.} Let us first consider the terms in the right side of \eqref{R4barV} such that either the argument of $\bar W^{(h)}_{4,0,\ul0;\ul\o}$, $(x_1,x_2,x_3,x_4)$, or the argument of $\bar W^{(h),\infty}_{4,0,\ul0;\ul\o}$, $(x_1,x_2',$ $x_3',x_4')$, have tree-distance (i.e. length of the shortest tree on $\L$ including the four points) larger than $L/4$ (this is the first `finite size correction' that we intend to discuss in this appendix).
 Recall that each of the trees contributing to these kernels comes with a a product of propagators `along the spanning tree', see the factor $\prod_{v\,not\,e.p.}\prod_{\ell\in T_v} g^{(h_v)}_\ell$ in the right side of \eqref{g5.50s}.
-Therefore, by using the stretched exponential decay of the propagators in \eqref{eq:bbpprrh}, we find that each of these contributions can be bounded by the right side of \eqref{goodb} times an additional, exponentially small, factor $e^{-(\kappa/4)\sqrt{2^hL}}=e^{-(const.)2^{(h-h_L)/2}}$, which is the desired dimensional gain.
+Therefore, by using the stretched exponential decay of the propagators in \eqref{eq:bbpprrh}, we find that each of these contributions can be bounded by the right side of \eqref{goodb} times an additional, exponentially small, factor $e^{-(\kappa/4)\sqrt{2^hL}}=e^{-(const.)2^{(h-h_L)/2}}$. {This factor is smaller than any power of the inverse of the exponent, in particular, smaller than (const.)$2^{h_L-h}$, which is enough to renormalize the quartic kernels under consideration.}

 {\bf 2.} After having estimated the terms in the previous item, we are left with the terms with tree distance smaller than $L/4$, which can be rewritten as

 In the first line we rewrite \be \bar W^{(h)}_{4,0,\ul0;\ul\o}(x_1,x_2,x_3,x_4)= \bar w^{(h)}_{4,0,\ul0;\ul\o}(x_1,x_2,x_3,x_4)+\bar W^{(h),\infty}_{4,0,\ul0;\ul\o}(x_1,x_2,x_3,x_4),\ee so that